 Internet Essentials-Low Cost Computer and Internet Access

-You can review how you qualify as a low income or disability household, how to apply and monitor the status of your application.
+You can review if you qualify as a low-income or disabled household.
+They also have the information for how to apply for the Xfinity low-income internet.
+And, you can monitor the status of your application.

-I hope that you share this with families who you think will benefit from this.
-It’s really fantastic!
+I hope you share this information about Xfinity Essentials with families you think will benefit from this.
+It’s fantastic!

-To qualify for the Xfinity Internet Essentials, here is a list of who qualifies for Comcast Internet Essentials.
-Yes, it’s internet for people on disability, but it’s a lot more than that too.
+To qualify for the Xfinity Internet Essentials, here is a list of who qualifies for Xfinity Internet Essentials.
+Yes, it’s discounted internet for people with a disability, but it’s much more than that.